microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Remove-WinGetSource.md

 Remove-WinGetSource -Name msstore
 ```

-Removes the "msstore" WinGet source.

-> [!NOTE]
-> You can run Reset-WinGetSource to re-add the default sources back to WinGet.
+The example shows how to remove a WinGet source by name.

 ## PARAMETERS

 ### -Name

-The name of the source.
+Specify the name of the source to be removed.

 ```yaml
 Type: System.String